hhhhhhhh1233/probe-song-request/README.md

 A collection of scripts that work in unison to play a song upon detecting a probe request from a recognized mac address.

 ## scan-probing<span>.sh</span>
 scan-probing<span>.sh</span> is a systemd service that runs on a Kali Linux machine.
-Using wireshark it detects when a mac address it recognizes is making probe requests, when it detects something it will send a request to a node server
+Using wireshark it detects when a mac address it recognizes is making probe requests, when it detects something it will send a GET request to a node server

 ## node
 The node server will check for GET requests from scan-probing<span>.sh</span>, then it will call the play-song.ps1 script with an argument specifying which song to play.